 Hazard Report Provided By forecast.weather.gov

-Hazardous Weather Outlook National Weather Service Denver/Boulder CO 228 AM MDT Thu Apr 24 2025 COZ030>051-250830- Jackson County Below 9000 Feet- West Jackson and West Grand Counties Above 9000 Feet- Grand and Summit Counties Below 9000 Feet- South and East Jackson/Larimer/North and Northeast Grand/ Northwest Boulder Counties Above 9000 Feet- South and Southeast Grand/West Central and Southwest Boulder/ Gilpin/Clear Creek/Summit/North and West Park Counties Above 9000 Feet-Larimer and Boulder Counties Between 6000 and 9000 Feet- Jefferson and West Douglas Counties Above 6000 Feet/Gilpin/Clear Creek/Northeast Park Counties Below 9000 Feet- Central and Southeast Park County- Larimer County Below 6000 Feet/Northwest Weld County- Boulder And Jefferson Counties Below 6000 Feet/West Broomfield County- North Douglas County Below 6000 Feet/Denver/West Adams and Arapahoe Counties/East Broomfield County- Elbert/Central and East Douglas Counties Above 6000 Feet- Northeast Weld County-Central and South Weld County-Morgan County- Central and East Adams and Arapahoe Counties- North and Northeast Elbert County Below 6000 Feet/North Lincoln County- Southeast Elbert County Below 6000 Feet/South Lincoln County- Logan County-Washington County-Sedgwick County-Phillips County- 228 AM MDT Thu Apr 24 2025 This hazardous weather outlook is for northeast and north central Colorado. .DAY ONE...Today and Tonight Scattered thunderstorms are expected to develop later this afternoon and continue into the evening hours.
-A couple strong to severe storms are possible over the eastern plains, with large hail and damaging winds the primary threats. .DAYS TWO THROUGH SEVEN...Friday through Wednesday Cooler weather is expected Friday, with a few showers possible during the day.
-A warmer and drier pattern is expected to return this weekend with well above normal temperatures and elevated fire weather conditions. .SPOTTER INFORMATION STATEMENT...
-Spotter activation will not be needed today or tonight, but any reports of large hail or strong wind gusts will be appreciated. $$
+Hazardous Weather Outlook National Weather Service Denver/Boulder CO 932 AM MST Wed Dec 10 2025 COZ030>051-111645- Jackson County Below 9000 Feet- West Jackson and West Grand Counties Above 9000 Feet- Grand and Summit Counties Below 9000 Feet- South and East Jackson/Larimer/North and Northeast Grand/ Northwest Boulder Counties Above 9000 Feet- South and Southeast Grand/West Central and Southwest Boulder/ Gilpin/Clear Creek/Summit/North and West Park Counties Above 9000 Feet-Larimer and Boulder Counties Between 6000 and 9000 Feet- Jefferson and West Douglas Counties Above 6000 Feet/Gilpin/Clear Creek/Northeast Park Counties Below 9000 Feet- Central and Southeast Park County- Larimer County Below 6000 Feet/Northwest Weld County- Boulder And Jefferson Counties Below 6000 Feet/West Broomfield County- North Douglas County Below 6000 Feet/Denver/West Adams and Arapahoe Counties/East Broomfield County- Elbert/Central and East Douglas Counties Above 6000 Feet- Northeast Weld County-Central and South Weld County-Morgan County- Central and East Adams and Arapahoe Counties- North and Northeast Elbert County Below 6000 Feet/North Lincoln County- Southeast Elbert County Below 6000 Feet/South Lincoln County- Logan County-Washington County-Sedgwick County-Phillips County- 932 AM MST Wed Dec 10 2025 HIGH WIND WARNING IN EFFECT FOR THE FRONT RANGE MOUNTAINS AND NORTHERN FOOTHILLS FROM 11 AM THIS MORNING TO 11 AM MST THURSDAY...
+This hazardous weather outlook is for northeast and north central Colorado. .DAY ONE...Today and Tonight Strong winds gusting up to 80 mph will impact the high country this afternoon and tonight.
+For the foothill and adjacent plains, expect westerly wind gusts up to 45-50 mph at times this afternoon.
+Light snow showers in the northern mountains will diminish by this afternoon, with dry conditions prevailing for the rest of the day.
+Minimal snow accumulations expected. .DAYS TWO THROUGH SEVEN...Thursday through Tuesday Strong winds will continue Thursday morning across the Front Range Mountains and northern foothills before significantly decreasing through the afternoon and overnight hours.
+Above normal temperatures and dry conditions are expected to persist over the weekend, with no precipitation expected across the forecast area. .SPOTTER INFORMATION STATEMENT...
+Spotter activation will not be needed today or tonight. $$

 Hazard Report Provided By forecast.weather.gov